ryoppippi/pkg-to-jsr/README.md

 2. 📤 Extracts relevant information such as `name`, `version`, and `exports`
 3. ✍️ Generates a `jsr.json` file with the correct structure for JSR

+More details on implementation can be found in the [source code](./src).

 You can see example projects in the [tests](./tests).

 ### Name Handling